Also known as: in and outs, inouts, seated knee tucks, seated leg tucks, seated core tucks

 What are the benefits of Seated in and outs?

-What are common mistakes with Seated in and outs?
+What are common mistakes when doing Seated in and outs?

 How can I progress or regress Seated in and outs?